Gonzalo Queipo de Llano: Spain, Morocco and Argentina

-He took part in José Sánchez-Guerra y Martínez's failed coup on 15 December 1930, taking over the Cuatro Vientos aerodrome with Ramón Franco.
+In 1930, Queipo de Llano was punched by José Antonio Primo de Rivera, with the two getting into a fight that was stopped by police.
+The incident occurred at the Lyon d'Or café in the Calle Alcalá and resulted in Primo de Rivera being dishonourably discharged following a court-martial.
+At the time, it led to increased right-wing suspicions of Queipo de Llano.Queipo de Llano had written a defamatory letter against an uncle of José Antonio and against the Dictator himself.
+José Antonio, ready to defend the honour of his family abused by the Republican general, went to the café where the latter used to socialize, and after asking whether he was the author of the writing, and after receiving the general's affirmative reply, delivered a spectacular punch that made the general roll on the floor, sparking a free-for-all between the companions of José Antonio and the companions of the general.He took part in José Sánchez-Guerra y Martínez's failed coup on 15 December 1930, taking over the Cuatro Vientos aerodrome with Ramón Franco.
 He proclaimed a republic over the radio while his co-conspirator took a plane to leaflet Madrid and bomb the royal palace.
 The plans fell apart due to a lack of union support so Ramon Franco flew back to Cuatro Vientos and Queipo de Llano and others joined him in the escape to Portugal, whence they journeyed to France as exiles.
 In February 1931, his discharge was ordered because of his absence.
-He returned on 14 April when Manuel Azaña's republic was declared and was promoted to division general, leading the Madrid-based 1.ª División Orgánicaand becoming head of the Inspección General del Ejército.
+He returned on 14 April when Manuel Azaña's republic was declared and was promoted to division general, leading the Madrid-based 1.ª División Orgánica and becoming head of the Inspección General del Ejército.
 Niceto Alcalá-Zamora placed him in charge of his military quarter, a post he lost in March 1933.
 In September, with Alejandro Lerroux as prime minister, he was made inspector general de Carabineros a post he also lost soon after but regained in February 1935 after his daughter married the president's son.